ahmet-umut/game-1/README.md

-In this game, I will continue on my previous -unfinished- game project (That was written in Python.).
+In this game; I will continue on my previous -unfinished- game project (That was written in Python.), switching to C++.

 # development details
-Using Xlib.
+Using Xlib for visualization.
 I want to focus on the game mechanics rather than performance in this early stage, so decided to use Xlib -the library of the X Server.
 In the future I may switch the project to a hardware rendering solution.

 ## files
 ### comm.hh